devpi/devpi/README.rst

 ``devpi-server`` is considered beta because it just saw the first releases and still needs more diverse testing.

-It is is tested through tox and has all of its automated pytest suite passing for python2.7 and python2.6 on Ubuntu 12.04 and Windows 7.
+It is tested through tox and has all of its automated pytest suite passing for python2.7 and python2.6 on Ubuntu 12.04 and Windows 7.

 ``devpi-server`` is actively developed and bound to see more releases